 We’re betting never.
 If you have—well, then, life is full of surprises.

 Gutter cleaning may be a task you dread, but it’s one that needs to get done anyway.
 This is because your home’s gutters do more than collect water.
 They exist to protect your home and to channel rainwater away from your roof, walls, and foundation, where it can do damage.
-When your gutters are filled with leaves, muck, and pine needles, they can’t do their job, and this is where trouble starts.
+When your gutters are filled with leaves, muck, and pine needles, they can’t do their job.
+This is where the trouble starts.
 Let’s avoid it by knowing when to clean your gutters.

-How often and when you need to clean your gutters depends on where you live.
-If you live somewhere where the leaves change colors and fall, you should clean your gutters at least twice a year, in the fall and the spring.
+How often and when to clean your gutters depends on where you live.
+If you live somewhere where the leaves change colors and fall, you should clean out gutters at least twice a year.
+You should clean them in the fall and the spring.

-Spring can also be a good time to clean your gutters, especially if you neglected it last fall or if you live near trees that drop blossoms and seeds in the spring.
+Spring can also be a good time to clean your gutters.
+This is especially true if you neglected it last fall or live near trees that drop blossoms and seeds in the spring.
 Think of silver maples, for instance, with their tiny light-brown helicopter seed pods.
 These can come raining down in May and June, filling your gutters and keeping them from doing their job properly.

 If there are pine trees on your property, you might need to clean a bit more frequently—every three months or so.
 Although pine trees are not deciduous—meaning that they don’t drop their leaves once a year—they do shed needles throughout the year.
 These tiny needles can get into your gutters and affect drainage.

-Finally, it’s also a good idea to clean your gutters after any big storms that pass through in fall or spring.
+Finally, it’s a good idea to clean out gutters after any big storms that pass through in fall or spring.
 These storms can sweep seeds, blossoms, leaves, and needles into your gutters, clogging them.

-Gutter cleaning tools can make the job easier, but many of them still require you to climb a ladder.
-Unless you’re very experienced in ladder use and have someone to hold the ladder for you, you’re still at risk of a ladder accident.
+Gutter cleaning tools can make the job easier, but many gutter cleaning tools still require you to climb a ladder.
+Even if you’re experienced in ladder use or have someone to hold it, you’re still at risk of an accident.
 And you’ll need to wear eye protection and gloves while cleaning the gutters.